 top of page

-Everyone warmly welcome - members free, visitors £7.
+Everyone is welcome – members free, visitors £8

-Refreshments available at the end of the lecture.
+Refreshments are available at the end of the lecture

 The Arts Society Ashdown Forest is sponsored by Owen Hearing